Trump Calls Democrats Skipping AIPAC Conference ‘Anti-Jewish’

 Trump’s comments open up recent wounds from the internal conflict that consumed the Democratic Party when freshman lawmaker Rep. Ilhan Omar of Minnesota drew fire over comments criticizing lawmakers who appear to base their legislative positions on what big donors want, including powerful lobbying organizations like AIPAC.

-“It’s all about the benjamins, baby,” Omar tweeted at the time, a remark some construed as anti-Semitic, as well as her assertions that lawmakers’ loyalty to AIPAC constitute “allegiance to a foreign country.”
+“It’s all about the benjamins, baby,” Omar tweeted at the time, a remark some construed as anti-Semitic.
+Her assertions that lawmakers’ loyalty to AIPAC constitute “allegiance to a foreign country” also drew criticism.

-However, progressive advocacy groups and left-leaning Democrats forced party leadership to back off somewhat as it was crafting a rebuke of Omar, resulting in a general statement condemning all hate speech.
+However, progressive advocacy groups and left-leaning Democrats forced party leadership to back off somewhat, just as they were crafting a rebuke of Omar.
+The result was instead a general statement condemning all hate speech.
 Those same groups have persuaded a number of Democratic presidential candidates to skip the AIPAC event, including Sens.
-Kamala Harris (D-Calif.), Bernie Sanders (I-VT) and Elizabeth Warren (D-Mass.), as well as Rep. Julian Castro and former Rep. Beto O’Rourke, both of Texas.
+Kamala Harris of California, Bernie Sanders of Vermont, and Elizabeth Warren of Massachusetts.
+Rep. Julian Castro and former Rep. Beto O’Rourke, both of Texas, have also declined to attend.

-With his Friday comments Trump shifted away from his days-long criticism of deceased former Senator John McCain of Arizona to take aim at Democrats, and celebrate his recent pro-Israeli actions, likely with an aim to shore up his support among Jewish-Americans.
-Just Thursday Trump surprised allies and foes alike when he called for the U.S. to recognize the area known as the Golan Heights as part of Israel, despite the fact that it was captured from Syria in 1967 and Israel’s claims to the territory have been rejected by the U.N. and condemned by the international community – including the U.S. – ever since.
+With his Friday comments, Trump shifted away from his days-long criticism of deceased former Senator John McCain of Arizona to take aim at Democrats — and to celebrate his recent pro-Israeli actions, likely with an aim to shore up his support among Jewish-Americans.

+On Thursday, Trump surprised allies and foes alike when he called for the U.S. to recognize the area known as the Golan Heights as part of Israel, despite the fact that it was captured from Syria in 1967.
+Israel’s claims to the territory have been rejected by the U.N. and have been condemned by the international community – including the U.S. – ever since.

 “After 52 years it is time for the United States to fully recognize Israel’s Sovereignty over the Golan Heights,” Trump tweeted on Thursday, saying the area has “…critical strategic and security importance to the State of Israel and Regional Stability!”